coffee-cup/jakerunzer-com/src/pages/writing/running-ts-in-browser.md

 I recently had to get [TypeScript](https://www.typescriptlang.org/) running in the browser for [Alfie](https://alfie.prodo.ai), an online code editor that gives you live feedback on your code.
-We had previously only showed parse and runtime errors, but we wanted to more advanced type errors that are only detectable with static analysis (e.g. TypeScript).
+We had previously only showed parse and runtime errors, but we wanted to show more advanced type errors that are only detectable with static analysis (e.g. TypeScript).

-TypeScript can easily be run programmatically for files on the file system.
+TypeScript can easily be used programmatically for files on the file system.
 With a little configuration it can even be run on code that only exists in memory.
 However, running TypeScript in the browser with no access to the file system turned out to be a bit more challenging than I thought.
+In this post I will go over setting up a TypeScript language service that you can use to get type errors, quick info, documentation, etc, of code in the browser.

 Credit where credit is due: [Andrew's](https://twitter.com/atcb) blog post, [_Overengineering a blog_](https://blog.andrewbran.ch/overengineering-a-blog/),